MicrosoftDocs/mixed-reality/enthusiast-guide/wmr-health-safety-comfort.md

 This article explains how to use Windows Mixed Reality immersive headsets safely and comfortably.

+> [!WARNING]
+> Failure to properly set up, use, and care for your headset can increase the risk of serious injury, death, property damage, or damage to the product or accessories.

 ## Safety considerations

-Failure to properly set up, use, and care for your headset can increase the risk of serious injury, death, property damage, or damage to the product or accessories.

 - **Follow all setup procedures, user guidelines, and instructions** from: